Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

-Note that in the limit ${\rm Fr}\to 0$, evaluating the first definition of $w_0$ on the free surface implies the free surface boundary condition, but evaluating $w_0$ on the bottom boundary does not imply the boundary condition \eqref{bc:kinematic} unless the weighted incompressibility condition \eqref{eq:weightedincomp} holds.
-By substituting the latter expression for $w_0$ into the Lagrangian and applying the average \eqref{eq:average} to $\mathbf{u}_1$ and $b_1$, we can then evaluate the vertical integral and we obtain
+Note that in the limit $\alpha\to 0$, the expression on the right hand side in \eqref{eq:wexpression} and \eqref{eq:xiexpression} implies the free surface boundary condition when $w$ and $\zh\cdot\boldsymbol \xi_{3i}$ are evaluated on the free surface.
+However, evaluation on the bottom boundary does not imply the boundary condition \eqref{bc:kinematic} unless the weighted incompressibility condition \eqref{eq:weightedincomp} holds.
+Substituting \eqref{eq:wexpression} into the Euler-Boussinesq Lagrangian \eqref{lag:ltEB} and replacing $\bu$ by $\overline{\bu}$ means that we can evaluate the vertical integral.
+Hence we have the approximate Euler-Boussinesq Lagrangian

 This Lagrangian is an integral over the horizontal cross section of the domain $\Omega$, which we call $CS$.
+Evaluating the vertical integral leads to

-The incompressibility constraints have been used to ensure that the expression for the vertical velocity is valid and are thus no longer required.
+The subscript on the Lagrangian in \eqref{lag:trgn} stands for \textit{thermal rotating Green-Naghdi}, because the equations that this Lagrangian gives rise to are a thermal and rotating extension to the usual Green-Naghdi equations \cite{green1976derivation}.
+The incompressibility constraint has been used to ensure that the expression for the vertical velocity is valid and are thus no longer required.
 However, the weighted incompressibility condition \eqref{eq:weightedincomp} must still hold; so, we introduce a new constraint to make the total depth equal to the bathymetry.
-This is equivalent to saying that the free surface elevation is zero.
+Weighted incompressibility has to be enforced via a constraint because it affects the measure $\eta\,dx\,dy$ in the Lagrangian above.
+The constraint is equivalent to saying that the free surface elevation is zero, that is, $\eta-h=0$.
+Thus, the action for the thermal rotating Great Lake equations is given by

-\begin{remark} By substituting the perturbation series expansion \eqref{exp:higherorder} into the Euler-Boussinesq Lagrangian \eqref{lag:ltEB} and truncating at $\mathcal O(\sigma^2)$, we do not yet have a Lagrangian that we can vertically integrate.
-Since the leading order velocity does not depend on the vertical coordinate, we can simply average the next order velocity component to eliminate the vertical dependence.
-When we apply the same procedure to the buoyancy, we obtain a Lagrangian that can be integrated vertically.
-This reasoning leads to the following vertically averaged Lagrangian